 In 2019, Pike County, AL had a population of 33.3k people with a median age of 31.2 and a median household income of $37,446.
 Between 2018 and 2019 the population of Pike County, AL declined from 33,403 to 33,333, a −0.21% decrease and its median household income grew from $34,678 to $37,446, a 7.98% increase.

 The 5 largest ethnic groups in Pike County, AL are White (Non-Hispanic) (56%), Black or African American (Non-Hispanic) (36.6%), Two+ (Non-Hispanic) (2.32%), Asian (Non-Hispanic) (2.2%), and White (Hispanic) (1.89%).
 0% of the households in Pike County, AL speak a non-English language at home as their primary language.

 96.5% of the residents in Pike County, AL are U.S. citizens.

 The largest universities in Pike County, AL are Troy University (3,917 degrees awarded in 2019).

-The median property value in Pike County, AL is $117,400, and the homeownership rate is 59.3%.
-Most people in Pike County, AL commute by Drove Alone, and the average commute time is 20.3 minutes.
-The average car ownership in Pike County, AL is 2 cars per household.
+In 2019, the median property value in Pike County, AL was $120,000, and the homeownership rate was 62.3%.
+Most people in Pike County, AL drove alone to work, and the average commute time was 19.8 minutes.
+The average car ownership in Pike County, AL was 2 cars per household.